evalstate/mcp-webcam/README.md

 Press the "What am I holding?" button To send a Sampling request to the Client, containing the Image and the question `What is the User holding?`.

+> [!TIP]
+> Claude Desktop does not currently support Sampling.
+If you want a Client that can handle multi-modal sampling request, try https://github.com/evalstate/fast-agent/

 ## Other notes

 That's it really.